Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 “Funnels tell you where; replays tell you why.”

-Tools we commonly use: Hotjar for heatmaps/replays and LogRocket for session diagnostics as part of our structured conversion-focused UX audit process.
-Add quick surveys to catch users before they quit.
-Numbers show you the problem.
-Surveys show you the reason.
+Tools we commonly use: Hotjar for heatmaps and session replays, and LogRocket for session diagnostics as part of our conversion-focused UX audit process.
+Add quick surveys to capture user feedback before drop-off.
+Quantitative data shows the problem; qualitative feedback explains the reason.

 Priority Instrumentation (Day 0–3)